Virginia Vestoff

-Virginia Vestoff (December 9, 1939 – May 2, 1982) was an American actress of film, television and Broadway.
+Virginia Vestoff (December 9, 1939 – May 2, 1982) was an American actress and singer who appeared in film, television and Broadway.

 Early life

-Vestoff was born into a family of vaudeville performers in New York City.
-Both her Russian immigrant father and mother, who was the great niece of American composer Stephen Foster, died and left Virginia an orphan at the age of nine.
+Virginia Vestoff was born into a family of vaudeville performers in New York City.
+Both her Russian immigrant father and mother, who was a great–niece of American composer Stephen Foster, died and left Vestoff an orphan at the age of nine.
 She coped with the loss by acting, and took third prize on The Ted Mack Amateur Hour, which launched a professional career with the Children's Chorus of the New York City Opera.

-While living with relatives, Virginia attended the New York High School for the Performing Arts.
+While living with relatives, Vestoff attended the New York High School for the Performing Arts.
 At 15, she decided to move out and manage life on her own by attending Washington Irving High School and moonlighting as a salesgirl at a department store.
-However, Virginia quit school early to tour with a dance company.
-The failure to graduate remained a personal regret to Virginia throughout her life, which she countered with a thirst to self-educate, becoming an extensive reader.
+However, Vestoff quit school early to tour with a dance company.
+The failure to graduate remained a personal regret to Vestoff throughout her life, which she countered with a thirst to self-educate, becoming an extensive reader.